-A good BBQ rub can make good meat taste better and turn plain ‘ol ribs into award-winning meat.
-Despite being very secretive with their recipes, you will find a variety of pitmasters, who are selling their best and competition-winning rub recipes.
+A good BBQ rub can make good meat taste better and transform plain ‘ol ribs into award-winning meat.
+Despite being very secretive with their recipes, you will find a variety of pitmasters selling their best and competition-winning rub recipes.

 Types of BBQ Rub explained